oxygenium-network/oxygenium/.autodoc/docs/markdown/api/src/main/scala/org/alephium/api/model/SubmitTransaction.md

 network.submitTransaction(submitTx)
 ```

-Overall, this code is a small but important piece of the Alephium project that helps facilitate the submission of signed transactions to the network.
+Overall, this code is a small but important piece of the Oxygenium project that helps facilitate the submission of signed transactions to the network.
 ## Questions:
  1. What is the purpose of the `SubmitTransaction` case class?
    - The `SubmitTransaction` case class is used to represent a transaction that has been signed with a `Signature` and is ready to be submitted to the network.